bsc-performance-tools/extrae/docs/source/merge.rst

   Dumps the information stored in the intermediate trace files.

-.. option:: -dump-without-time
+.. option:: -dump-time, -no-dump-time

-  The information dumped with :option:`-d` or :option:`-dump` does not show the timestamp.
+  Choose whether the information dumped with :option:`-d` or :option:`-dump` includes (default) or not the event timestamp.

+.. option:: -dump-symtab, -no-dump-symtab

+  Include or omit (default) the main's task symbol table in the PCF.

 .. option:: -e <BINARY>

-  Uses the given <BINARY> to translate addresses that are stored in the intermediate trace files into useful information (including function name, source file and line).
-The application has to be compiled with :option:`-g` flag so as to obtain valuable information.
+  Uses the specified <BINARY> to translate addresses stored in the intermediate trace files into human-readable information (including function names, source files and line numbers).
+The application must be compiled with the :option:`-g` flag to include the necessary debug information.

   .. note::
-    Since |TRACE| version 2.4.0 this flag is superseded in Linux systems where :file:`/proc/self/maps` is readable.
-The instrumentation part will annotate the binaries and shared libraries in use and will try to use them before using <BINARY>.
-This flag is still available in Linux systems as a default case just in case the binaries and libraries pointed by :file:`/proc/self/maps` are not available.
+    Since |TRACE| version 2.4.0, this flag has been superseded on Linux systems where :file:`/proc/self/maps` is readable.
+The instrumentation component will save a copy of the process's memory mappings (binaries and shared libraries) and attempt to use them for the translations.

+    This flag remains available for all other systems, as well as on Linux as a fallback, in case :file:`/proc/self/maps` cannot be retrieved, or the mappings referenced in it are not accessible.

 .. option:: -emit-library-events